deciduously/tictactoe-hs/haskell-in-english.md

 Haskell programs are organized into modules.
 If you’re coming from an object-oriented world, it’s not quite analogous to a class - it’s more a way of describing a namespace of types.
 In this way you do encapsulate functionality, but not quite as rigidly as a class does as a “blueprint” for an object.
 Each module consists of “entities” like functions and types, which can be imported into other modules for use.

-Opening up Main.hs, we see line one states:
+Opening up Main.hs, we see the following declarations:

 ```haskell
 module Main where